blue2609/kaplan_repository/RebuildApplication/Rebuild_Conda_Env/README.md

 ## **Publish Apps Config**

+### RDS (Remote Desktop Services) Config

+This is the JSON file the user can find in the root directory of this project named `"publish_apps_config.json'`.
+This JSON file contains the **RDS CollectionName** as well as the **Connection Broker**.
+Please set these values to the right one before running the script

+### Remote Apps Config

-These are essentially JSON files located inside `publish_apps` directory which will be used to specify these 2 things for each application:
+These are JSON files located inside `publish_apps` directory which will be used to specify these 2 things for each application:

 - **Specify the `run command script` for each application**